Blobfolio/riprip/README.md

 Rip Rip Hooray! is an iterative, [second-stage](#what-does-second-stage-mean) audio CD-ripper for Linux CLI, designed for advanced recovery/salvage of tracks from discs that have seen better days.

-It also provides a pretty summary of the disc details.
+(It also provides a pretty summary of the disc details!)